RUC-Shende/BotAlgorithms/Docs/index.rst

 and the shape of the area the robots are searching.
 We assume, in these algorithms, that the robots

 a. know the algorithms and trajectory of the others at any given time.
-b. all move at the same speed, being their maximum speed.
-(Version 1.0)
+b. all move at the same speed, being their maximum speed. (since version 1.0)
 c. know how to move about the area and recognize the exit no matter what.

-In our app, we provide multiple examples of algorithms previously stated in other papers, and allow users to create their own using these variables.
+In our app, we provide multiple examples of algorithms `previously stated in other papers <references.html>`_.

 Number of robots
 ----------------